-Over the last year, we continued to develop and implement programs that drive progress on our sustainability initiatives.
-Later this year, we plan to share our progress in a new Global Impact Report.
-The contents of our Global Impact Reports are not incorporated into this Annual Report and inclusion of the website address above is an inactive textual reference only.
+During our fiscal 2025, we continued to develop and implement programs that drive progress on our sustainability initiatives, which we shared in our annual Sustainability Report in December 2024.
+A copy of our most recent Sustainability Report is posted on our website at www.dynatrace.com/company/sustainability/.
+The contents of our Sustainability Reports are not incorporated into this Annual Report and inclusion of the website address above is an inactive textual reference only.